 Salford Complex Glomerulonephritis Service

-What are we trying to do?
+What did we try to do?

-Why is this important?
+Why was this important?

 Glomerulonephritis (GN) is a group of diseases that injure the part of the kidney that filters blood called the glomeruli.

-How are we doing it?
+How did we do it?

-In this service evaluation, we will:
+In this service evaluation, we:

-Who are we working with?
+Who did we work with?

 More information